polca/premise/docs/transform.rst

 On this basis, *premise* chooses one of the following driving cycles:

-- *urban delivery*, if the distance is inferior to 150 km
-- *regional delivery*, if the distance is between 150 and 450 km
+- *regional delivery*, if the distance is inferior or equal to 450 km
 - *long haul*, if the distance is superior to 450 km